Calm

 What is compassion fatigue and how can you prevent it?

 The benefits of feeling and expressing compassion are clear.
-However, the research also shows that there are disadvantages as well and that’s when compassion fatigue can happen.
-Compassion fatigue is defined as, “a more user-friendly term for secondary traumatic stress disorder, which is nearly identical to PTSD, except that it applies to those emotionally affected by the trauma of another.”
+However, the research also shows there are disadvantages, and that’s when compassion fatigue can happen.
+Compassion fatigue is defined as “a more user-friendly term for secondary traumatic stress disorder, which is nearly identical to PTSD, except that it applies to those emotionally affected by the trauma of another.”

-Compassion fatigue is similar to burnout, but the difference is that compassion fatigue includes “absorbing” the other’s emotional experience.
+Compassion fatigue is similar to burnout, but compassion fatigue includes “absorbing” the other’s emotional experience.
 Burnout focuses on the stressful situations in your own life.

 Conclusion

-Compassion brings us closer to one another and improves both the giver and receivers’ lives.
-While the feeling can lead to negative outcomes such as compassion fatigue, it has many benefits.
+Compassion brings us closer to one another and improves both the givers’ and receivers’ lives.
+While the feeling can lead to adverse outcomes such as compassion fatigue, it has many benefits.
 Improving self-care practices that support healthy boundaries, emotional mastery and habits that increase well-being can prevent compassion fatigue.

 • 7 Ways ‘Should’ Leads to Stress and How to Breakthrough